 A second, urgent reason to end race correction now is the COVID-19 pandemic.
-"Long COVID" attacks many of the same body systems targeted by race correction.
+"Long COVID" attacks many of the same body systems targeted by race correction, such as the lungs.
 This means Black people will have a more difficult time getting appropriate diagnoses and treatment for long COVID.
-Race correction may also make it more difficult for Black people to access the benefits they are entitled to in the face of long COVID such as worker's compensation, or, in Canada, publicly funded pulmonary respiratory therapy.
+Research in the US demonstrations that race correction may also make it more difficult for Black people to access the insurance and social service benefits they are entitled to in the face of long COVID and other respiratory conditions (Diao et al, 2024).

-What can patients do?
+What should patients consider?